RiceComp427-Spring2019/comp427-hw1-paranoia-ptaffet/README.md

   - The attacker won't attempt to break into my car while I'm at my car.
   - It's important for the protocol to be low-power for the microcontroller, since it is battery-powered.
   - The key _k_ is shared between the phone and microcontroller but is otherwise secret.
+  - The random number generator for the nonce is good.
 - Assets:
   - Whatever I'm storing in my car, which may include my laptop or luggage
   - Other things they can take from the car itself, e.g. the sound system